J-CF-Leung/Study_Vault/Mathematical Methods/Groups and Representations/Foundations of Group Theory.md

 - The _right coset_ of $H$ in $G$ is defined as:
 $$Hg=\{g,h_1g,h_2g,\dots\}$$
 - If $G$ is _Abelian_, then the left and right cosets are _equivalent_
-- Unsurprisingly, they are _not groups_
+- Unsurprisingly, they are _not groups themselves_
 - Each coset contains $|H|$ elements

 - The subgroup $H$ and its _left cosets_ will _partition_ $G$, as they _divide_ $G$ into _disjoint subsets_